rafaelpcustodio/flash-cards-rafael-custodio/README.md

 It works solely in android.

-Obs: If you wanna teste notifications uncomment line 43 at App.js component.
+Obs: If you wanna test notifications:
+* uncomment line 43 at App.js component.

 libraries:
 * expo